 Example 1: Practical problem

-Problem: Despite awareness campaigns, vaccination coverage remains 60% due to mistrust and poor accessibility.
+Problem: Despite awareness campaigns, vaccination coverage remains around 60% due to mistrust and poor accessibility.

 Research Aim: To analyse community perceptions and identify strategies to improve participation.